dart-lang/site-www/src/_guides/language/evolution.md

 ### Dart 2.18

 Dart 2.18 enhanced type inference by allowing information flow between arguments in generic function calls.
-Leaving argument type unspecified within some invocations previously triggered type errors, citing potential null occurrences.
+Leaving the argument type unspecified within some invocations previously triggered type errors, citing potential null occurrences.
-The compiler can now infer argument type from other values in an invocation, so specifying argument type inline is no longer necessary.
+The compiler can now infer the argument type from other values in an invocation, so specifying the argument type inline is no longer necessary.
 For more information,
 see the [Type system][] page.